jnunyez/kindk8s-open5gs/README.md

 ### Open5Gs components

 We use the same base image for all open5gs components.
 At deployment time we inject different `.yaml`configuration files to each open5gs microservice  by means of configmap.
 Also we use a config map to mount diameter configuration for the hss, smf, mme, and pcrf.
 After running the deployment of open5gs we recomment to check that all pods are running eventually.
-Expect a very similar output as the one below after running `kubectl get pods`:
+Expect a very similar output as the one below after running `oc get pods`:

 ```console
 NAME                                          READY   STATUS    RESTARTS   AGE